-The goal of this program for dietitians is to explore approaches to prevent medical errors that are both system-based and human performance-based and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
-After you study the information presented here, you will be able to —
+The goal of this preventing medical errors continuing education activity is to explore approaches to prevent medical errors that are both system-based and human performance-based and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
+After studying the information presented here, you will be able to:

-- Define sentinel events, root cause analysis, failure mode, effects, and criticality analysis.
+- Define sentinel event, root cause analysis, and failure mode, effects and criticality analysis

-- Describe the impact of medical errors on healthcare providers.
+- Describe the affect of medical errors on healthcare providers

 This course is approved for continuing education clock hours by the Certifying Board for Dietary Managers (CBDM).